Quick Guide to the Metro of Paris 2023

-This is the most popular ticket for tourists.
-The Paris Mobilis Ticket is valid for one day, from 0.00 to 24.00.
-The cost of this pass is 7,50€ (zones 1-2), 10€ (zones 1-3), 12,40€ (zones 1-4) and 17,80€ (zones 1-5).
-The main advantage of Paris Mobilis against the Paris Navigo Daily Pass is that Mobilis is sold as a magnetic ticket so you don’t need to buy any Paris Metro card.
+The main advantage of Paris Mobilis against the Paris Navigo Daily Pass is that Mobilis is sold as a magnetic ticket, so travelers don’t need to buy any Paris Metro card.

 Paris Visite Pass

-The pass allows people to travel anywhere in Paris (zones 1 to 3) OR in Paris plus the Île-de-France region (all zones, including airport connections, Orlyval, Disneyland Paris and Château de Versailles).
-In addition, its holders get interesting discounts in some Paris Tourist sites and shows.
-You can check the full offer here.
+The pass allows people to travel anywhere in Paris (zones 1 to 3) OR in Paris plus the Île-de-France region (all zones, including airport connections, Orly Val, Disneyland Paris, and Château de Versailles).
+Also, its holders get interesting discounts on some Paris tourist sites and shows.

-Paris Visite Pass is sold as a magnetic ticket.
-The ticket fares depend on the zones (1-3 or 1-5) and the number of days.
+The Paris Visite Pass is sold as a magnetic ticket.
+The ticket fares depend on the zones (1-3 or 1-5) and the number of days, from 13,55€ (one day) to 43,30€ (five days) for Paris only to 28,50€ (one day) to74,30€ (five days) for Paris + Ile-de-France region.
 Also, there is a special fare for kids.

 Weekend Day Pass for Youth

-The Weekend travel pass for youth is a one-day travel pass limited to young people under age of 26.
-It can be used only on Saturdays, Sundays and bank holidays from 12 am to 11.59 pm and for your choice zones.
+The Weekend travel pass for youth is a one-day travel pass limited to young people under 26.
+It can be used only on Saturdays, Sundays, and bank holidays from 12 am to 11.59 pm and for your choice zones.

-Download your Paris Metro App
+Download the Paris Metro App

-This Paris Metro app is like a Paris Metro route planner.
-The app has the map of Paris Underground and its Paris Metro Trip Planner function calculates the best itinerary from A to B for you.
-Thanks to its geo-location function, it also shows you the closest metro station to your position.
+This Paris Metro app is like a Paris Metro trip planner.
+The app has a map of the Metro of Paris, and it calculates the best itinerary from A to B for you.
+Thanks to its geolocation function, it also shows the closest metro station to your position.

-Know your direction and follow the panels
+Know your Direction and Follow the Panels

 Metro stations close to a tourist sight always include a brown panel with a sketch drawing of that specific tourist sight.
 Follow the panel.